Tutorials

 This commit is one additional step in the version history of your repository.
 It shows up with the commit log as a comment.

-And to finally transmit all committed check-ins to the repo on the server:
+And finally you need to transmit all committed check-ins to the repo on the server:

 git push

-There’s also the other way round: To transmit all commited check-ins from the server that others have committed to your local copy:
+There’s also the other way round: To transmit all commited check-ins that others may have committed from the server to your local copy:

 git pull

-This may require a merge operation, if the versions have conflicts.
-So be sure that you do not modify parts others are working on unless you really know what you are doing!
+This may require a merge operation, if the there are conflicts.
+So be sure that you do not modify parts others may be working on unless you really know what you are doing!

 Happy coding!